Lake Placid: Legacy

-Lake Placid: Legacy is a 2018 American-South African made-for-television horror film directed by Darrell Roodt and stars Katherine Barrell, Tim Rozon, Sai Bennett and Joe Pantoliano.
+Lake Placid: Legacy is a 2018 American-South African made-for-television horror film directed by Darrell Roodt and stars Katherine Barrell, Tim Rozon, Sai Bennett, Luke Newton, Craig Stein and Joe Pantoliano.
 The film premiered on Syfy on May 28, 2018.
-It is a reboot and the sixth installment in the Lake Placid film series.
+It is a direct sequel to Lake Placid (1999), which disregards the events of the previous four sequels and served as the sixth and final installment in the Lake Placid film series.
 The film has its own story that tells the origin of how the crocodiles got to be in Lake Placid.

 Plot

 A group of activists consisting of siblings Jade and Alice, Jade's boyfriend Sam, their friends Billy and Spencer, travel to an island in the middle of a lake, accompanied by rangers Pennie and Travis.
 They look for Sam's friend, Dane, who sent them a video message challenging them to visit an old research facility on the island.

 Upon arriving at the island, they find the corpse of Dane's friend Gomez in a tree.
 They discover Dane's camera, in which he talks about a man named Henderson who supposedly abandoned him before being attacked by something.
 The group attempts to leave, but the boat drifts away from the island with Travis on it, and Pennie is dragged into the water by a rope.
 When Travis attempts to save her, he's attacked and killed by a creature.
 Sam manages to save Pennie, whose leg is injured.
 The group is stranded on the island.

 The survivors find and enter the facility to look for help.
 They again run into the creature, revealed to be a 30-foot crocodile.
 Billy, Spencer, and Pennie split away from the rest of the group.
 Billy goes down to a dock to an electrical outlet in order to call the police, but loses signal.
 The crocodile pulls Spencer into the water and kills him.
 Pennie urges Billy to find the others while she distracts the crocodile.
 The crocodile follows Pennie into a tunnel where it quickly kills her.